xinsuiyuer/minit/README.md

 root process to behave like `init(8)`.
 See [baseimage-docker](http://phusion.github.io/baseimage-docker/) for a thorough explanation of what that means and the special considerations for `init` inside Docker.
-Note that minit doesn't automatically run any of the services deemed essential by baseimage-docker (though it does provide an easy way for you to run them manually).
-Minit simply solves the `init` process issues.
+Minit solves the init problem in a dead-simple way.

 Docker [recommends](http://docs.docker.com/articles/using_supervisord/) running
 [Supervisor](http://supervisord.org/) as your container's root process if you